nathang15/nathang15/README.md

 <hr>

 [![An image of @nathang15's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/nathang15)](https://holopin.io/@nathang15)
-🌱 My interestes are in networks, distributed systems, low level programming, digital RTL design and verification, and photo/videography.
+🌱 My interestes are in networks, distributed systems, low level programming, and photo/videography.
 I'm active in open-source, specifically in storage and data platforms.

 🔨 Currently working on:</br>
-  - Object storage @ OpenStack
+  - Data pipeline and networks optimization
-  - Backtest engine
+  - Multi-asset backtest engine
-  - Time-series Database

 📘 Books read so far this year:</br>
   - [Computer Organization and Design RISC-V Edition](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture/dp/0128122757)